FeeartFate/Application_assesment/README.md

 The files in this repository are:

 1. NNModel = The solution code.
-2. OWN README = This file.
+2. README = This file.
 3. validation_predictions.csv = The response for the first task.
 4. december-chart-outputs.csv = The response for the second task.